What is Content?

 Importance of Quality Content

 What your customers are coming to your web page for is the content.
-If your designs, site architectures, and interactivity are all wonderfully executed, but if the site does not offer usual, quality, your visitors will leave the site and look for another that does offer the content they are seeking.
+If your designs, site architectures, and interactivity are all wonderfully executed, but if the site does not offer usual, quality, your visitors will leave the site and look for another that does offer the quality they are seeking.